Communist Party of India (Marxist–Leninist) Liberation: The IPF

-In the early 1980s CPIML Liberation began building an open non-party mass movement (in direct to the original policy of CPI (ML)), the Indian People's Front (founded in April 1982).
+In the early 1980s, CPIML Liberation began building an open non-party mass movement (in direct to the original policy of CPI (ML)), the Indian People's Front (founded in April 1982).
 Nagbhushan Patnaik became the president of IPF.
 The construction of IPF, through which the underground party could develop links to other democratic forces on the basis of a popular, democratic and patriotic programme, was based on interventions by Mishra.
-However although Mishra broke with the dogmas of the early CPI (ML), he never renounced Charu Majumdar's legacy.
+However, although Mishra broke with the dogmas of the early CPI (ML), he never renounced Charu Majumdar's legacy.

-In the third party congress it was decided that IPF will participate in parliamentary elections.
-In 1989 IPF's Rameshwar Prasad won the loksabha seat from Ara (Bhojpur).
-In 1990, IPF won 7 seats from Bihar Legislative Assembly.
+In the third party congress, it was decided that IPF will participate in parliamentary elections.
+In 1989, IPF's Rameshwar Prasad won the loksabha seat from Ara (Bhojpur).
+In 1990, IPF won seven seats from Bihar Legislative Assembly.
 Special initiatives taken for restructuring the party and open up.
 IPF hold its first rally on 8 October 1990 in Delhi.

+CPIML's mass base in the state of Bihar was among the members of Extremely Backward and Schedule Castes and it was initially unable to draw support for its activities from the upper backward castes.
+It was, however successful in mobilising the Koeris in the regions like Arrah, Rohtas, Patna and Aurangabad.
+This success remained temporary as with the formation of Rashtriya Janata Dal, the Koeri and Yadav support base of CPIML increasingly shifted its loyalty to the RJD.
+This was because plum posts in the party was offered by RJD to those defecting from the CPIML.
+During this period four legislators associated with Indian People's Front, the open mass organisation of CPIML defected to the RJD.
+These were Shri Bhagwan Singh Kushwaha, K.D Yadav, Umesh Singh and Suryadev Singh.
+However, the party was saved from complete ruin by the presence of top leadership which was ideologically committed and belonged to social groups such as non-Yadav Other Backward Castes.